-Masters level graduate assistants selected from MSU's Counseling, Psychology and Social Work programs are provided with 1 hour of supervision each week.
+Masters level graduate assistants selected from MSU's Counseling, Psychology and Social Work programs are provided with a minimum of 1 hour of direct supervision each week.
 Case assignment to trainees is based on their current level of training and competency.
 They also participate in multiple training seminars over the year and receive supervision for their outreach activities.
-Graduate assistants participate in a standard G.A. training process during the summer months.
+Graduate assistants participate in a standard graduate assistant training process during the summer months.
 (IV.E.1.).

-The MSU Counseling Center does not employ Pre-Doctoral Interns.
-(IV.E.2
+Currently the MSU Counseling Center employs Pre-Doctoral Interns only within the role of graduate assistant.
+(IV.E.2)

-The MSU Counseling Center occasionally allows center graduate assistants to complete practicums and internships as part of their graduate assistantship work in the CC.
+The MSU Counseling Center occasionally allows Center graduate assistants to complete practicums and internships as part of their graduate assistantship work in the CC.
 This work is coordinated and overseen through the student's graduate program and the student's direct supervisor in the CC.
 (IV.E.3).

-The MSU Counseling Center does not offer Post-Doctoral Residents/Fellows/Post-Graduate Practitioner positions.
+The MSU Counseling Center does not offer Post-Doctoral Residents/Fellows/Post-Graduate Practitioner positions currently.
 (IV.E.4).